Massiv

 Wasiem Taha (وسيم طه), better known as Massiv (born 9 November 1982), is a German gangsta rapper, Twitch streamer, YouTuber, and actor.
 He began his career in 2004 under the stage name Pitbull, but changed it to Massiv (German for “massive”) in 2005 or 2006.
 Both stage names are based on his massive physique, which has become his signature.
 Since 2022, he has been streaming on the streaming platform Twitch under the name MASSIV_65, and later uploads the streams to his YouTube series called MASSIV ON AIR.
 His streams are a type of podcasts in which he discusses musical, cultural, and social topics.
-He is socially critical and primarily expresses criticism toward Israel, which he believes disregards the lives of children in Palestine.
+He is socially critical and primarily expresses criticism of Israel, which he believes disregards the lives of children in Palestine.
 Massiv is of Palestinian descent.

 Life and career

 Early life

 Taha had been influenced by hip-hop from an early age.
 He moved to Berlin in 2005, having struggled to find a job after not finishing school.